 An eligible home is one that is purchased or built by or before Oct.
 1 in the year following the withdrawal.
-For example, if you make a withdrawal in 2015, you have until Oct.
-1, 2016, to buy or build the home.
+For example, if you make a withdrawal from your RRSP at any time during the tax year, you have until Oct 1st of the following year to buy or build the home.
 If the home you purchased is not the same one as the home identified in the written agreement that was in place at the time of the withdrawal, you must advise the Canada Revenue Agency.

 How to Withdraw Funds

-To make a withdrawal, you must use form T1036 Home Buyers’ Plan (HBP) Request to Withdraw Funds From an RRSP.
+To make a withdrawal, you must use Form T1036 Home Buyers’ Plan (HBP) Request to Withdraw Funds From an RRSP.
 Fill out the form and give it to your RRSP adviser who will withdraw the funds tax-free.
-You can withdraw a maximum of $25,000 and all withdrawals must be made in the same calendar year.
+You can withdraw a maximum of $35,000 and all withdrawals must be made in the same calendar year.

 Repayment of Funds

-Funds which have been withdrawn under an HBP must be repaid to your RRSP.
-Otherwise, they will be included in your taxable income.
+Funds which have been withdrawn under an HBP must be repaid to your RRSP, otherwise, they will be included in your taxable income.
 Generally, you have up to 15 years to repay to your RRSP the amounts you withdrew.
 Your first repayment starts in the second year after the withdrawal.
-For example, if you withdraw funds in 2015, your repayments will begin in 2017.
+For example, if you withdraw funds in 2020, your repayments will begin in 2022.

-Each year, the CRA will send you an HBP statement of account with your notice of assessment.
+Each year, the CRA will send you an HBP statement of account with your Notice Of Assessment (NOA).
 This statement will inform you of the amounts you have repaid so far, your remaining balance, and the amount you will need to pay in the upcoming year.

 If you wish, you can pay more than the required amount.
 Such payments will reduce your future obligations proportionally to the time remaining on your repayment schedule.

-If you do not make the full annual repayment to your RRSP, or if you pay nothing at all, you have to include the unpaid portion of the required payment as RRSP income on line 129 of your income tax return.
-The amount you include on line 129 is the minimum amount you have to repay as shown on your HPB statement of account, less any portion you paid.
+If you do not make the full annual repayment to your RRSP, or if you pay nothing at all, you have to include the unpaid portion of the required payment as RRSP income on Line 12900 – RRSP Income of your income tax return.
+The amount you include on Line 12900 is the minimum repayment amount you have to repay as shown on your HPB statement of account, less any portion you paid.
 Your HBP balance will be reduced accordingly.